eccclesiastes/team-finder/README.md

 > Similar results, not exact

-> Present results as a profile 'card'; break out of table
+> Present results as a profile 'card'; break out of table; possibly add photos

 > Make website more eye pleasing